Thursday, May 03, 2007

 anymore because the American public is suddenly not interested in

-.
+reforming the Middle East because of what's going on in the Iraq.
 So suddenly the Egyptian government is not afraid of the American pressure.
 They are doing whatever they want to do.
 They

 are beating up demonstrators, they are cracking down on activists, they